Llywelyn1282/find-a-pub/TESTING.md

 First issue: Changed to {% if request.resolver_match.url_name == 'home' %} instead of {% if request.path == home_url %}
 Second issue: Changed name to the correct "Pubs" instead of "home".

+Unable to target socials using css

+was using "a .socials {}" instead of ".socials a {}"